 - Elk hunting is a popular activity throughout Montana.

 Elk are a mainstay in Big Sky country.
 It's important to keep your eyes peeled for them while driving.
 If you see one in the wild, give it plenty of space as elk can become protective.
 They have been known to charge and gore humans who threaten their territory.

-If you like elk, check out the elk antler art at the local artist co-op, Made In Big Sky, located in the Meadow Village.
-The also are quite tasty too.
+Elk are also quite tasty.
 Browse the local menus and you'll see several elk recipes that you'll most certainly enjoy.

-The interesting facts about elk in this post came from these sources:
+The fun facts about elk in this post came from these sources: